 - The company’s response: Check if the company has responded to negative reviews or if they have taken steps to address the issues raised.
-This is an indication of the company’s willingness to listen to feedback and make changes.
-Also during your interview, pay attention to the hiring manager’s attitude, as it mostly reflects the employee’s satisfaction level in a company.
+This indicates the company’s willingness to listen to feedback and make changes.
+Also, during your interview, pay attention to the hiring manager’s attitude, as it mostly reflects the employee’s satisfaction level in a company.

 - The company’s reputation: Consider the company’s overall reputation in the industry and community.
 Are they well-respected or do they have a history of problems?
 Check industry publications, social media, and other resources to get a better understanding of the company’s reputation.

 - Your network: Speak with current or former employees, colleagues, or acquaintances who have experience with your potential employer.
 Their insights are valuable in understanding the company’s culture, management style, and work environment.

 Where to Look for Online Reviews of A Company?

 Job seekers find reviews of a company they are considering working with on several online platforms and review sites.
 Some of the most popular ones include: